vitmistina/nn-retence/README.md

 grunt build
 ```

-Resulting code for deployment should be in dist folder
+Resulting code for deployment should be in the "dist" folder